YouTube likes to send legal threats to stream-ripping sites. The latest recipient, TubeNinja, is calling their bluff.

 The letter gives TubeNinja seven days to comply.

-Indeed, music videos are becoming increasingly downloaded from YouTube by external sites, with research groups like MusicWatch reporting alarming rises stream-based piracy.
-So, to keep copyright holders happy, YouTube is taking action and are standing up to these sites by threatening them with legal action.
+Indeed, music videos are becoming increasingly downloaded from YouTube by external sites.
+And research groups like MusicWatch are reporting alarming rises stream-based piracy.
+So, to keep copyright holders happy, YouTube is taking action and threatening ‘bad actors’ with legal action.

-Effectively, YouTube states that TubeNinja violates the company’s ToS — or terms of service — of both the site and the API, which is prohibited.
+Effectively, YouTube states that TubeNinja violates the company’s ToS — or terms of service.
+That includes both the site and the API, which is prohibited.
 But, despite fierce threats, the legal threat doesn’t seem to be having much effect on the owner of TubeNinja, who says that they ”find it hard to believe that there is any legal case at all,” considering other services like ”Savefrom, Keepvid, clipconverter etc have been around since 2008”.

 This isn’t the first time YouTube has threatened legal action against download services, and that’s the problem here.
 In 2012, YouTube started a battle with Youtube-mp3.org, but that site is still operating to this day.

 So, does YouTube actually have a case?
 Or, more importantly, do they care enough to pursue it?